StableBetStableBet

 The Move to Gosforth Park

-Newcastle Racecourse officially opened at Gosforth Park in 1882, and the transition was relatively smooth.
+Newcastle Racecourse officially opened at Gosforth Park in 1882.
+The opening meeting drew large crowds who were curious about the new venue, and the transition proved smoother than might have been feared.
 The Northumberland Plate and other established races transferred to the new venue, bringing their traditions and their crowds with them.
 The Pitmen's Derby found a new home, and the Gosforth Park era had begun.

 Early Years at Gosforth Park